ethanp/http-server/readme.md

 ### TODO

-1. Render the text files in such a way that the new-lines are preserved.
-I don't want to change the mime-type bc I want some HTML in there too....
-I'm on a plane so I can't google it.
-2. Send over the favicon.png on requests for `/favicon.ico`...not sure the right format for that.
+1. Send over the favicon.png on requests for `/favicon.ico`...not sure the right format for that.